 The OPC UA cloud library, developed in partnership with the Clean Energy and Smart Manufacturing Innovation Institute (CESMII) was also announced at the event.
 Drawing on contributions from all major cloud vendors, the cloud library contains 65 OPC UA information models.

 |Read about other collaborative initiatives involving CESMII.|

-According to the OPC Foundation, this library allows applications to more easily access OPC UA information models and reportedly increases overall ease-of-use for end-users by making the entire collection of OPC UA companion specifications more widely available.
-While assets at the operations technology level are already able to access these information models from other devices and pieces of equipment, security concerns have limited the degree to which they can be delivered via the cloud.
-However, through the OPC UA Cloud Library, this difficulty can be surmounted.
+According to the OPC Foundation, this library allows applications to more easily access OPC UA information models and reportedly increases overall ease-of-use for end users by making the entire collection of OPC UA companion specifications more widely available.
+While assets at the operations technology level are already able to access these information models from other devices, security concerns have limited the degree to which they can be delivered via the cloud.
+However, through the OPC UA cloud library, this difficulty can be surmounted.

 Erich Barnstedt, chief architect for standards and consortia at Microsoft and chair of the OPC UA cloud library working group, explained how this new cloud library helps address security concerns.
 "The OPC UA Cloud Library is the missing link that makes OPC UA information models available in the cloud on a global scale without requiring a connection to physical machines," he said.
 "It enables OPC UA information models that are used as blueprints for industrial digital twins to be looked up and matched against time-series machine telemetry data provided by cloud-based analytics software, which is a common requirement in IIoT projects."